Nabagata/interview-prep/README.md

 No friend classes\
 No templates in java

+For more preparation, refer these [Java Interview Questions](https://blog.geekster.in/java-interview-questions/).

 ## Comparison of Inheritance in C++ and Java

 The purpose of inheritance is same in C++ and Java.
 Inheritance is used